Skip to main content

 Field TypeUse ForKey Options

-TextShort responses (names, IDs, addresses)Character limits, format patterns
+TextShort responses (names, IDs, addresses)Optional max character count, format patterns

-Text AreaLong descriptions, notes, observationsCharacter limits, row height
+Text AreaLong descriptions, notes, observationsOptional max character count, row height

 NumberNumeric values (costs, measurements, counts)Min/max, decimal places, negatives